cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

     :copyright: Copyright © 2014-2015 Cask Data, Inc.

 ============================================
-Core Virtualizations
+Core Abstractions
 ============================================

-.. rubric:: Data Virtualization
+.. rubric:: Data Abstractions

-There are two main data virtualizations: *Streams* and *Datasets*.
+There are two main data abstractions: *Streams* and *Datasets*.
 Streams are ordered, partitioned sequences of data, and are the primary means of bringing data from external systems into the CDAP in realtime.
 Datasets are abstractions on top of data, allowing you to access your data using higher-level abstractions and generic, reusable Java implementations of common data patterns instead of requiring you to manipulate data with low-level APIs.

-.. rubric:: Application Virtualization
+.. rubric:: Application Abstraction

-Applications are a virtualization on top of your data, hiding low-level details of individual programming paradigms and runtimes, while providing access to many useful and powerful services provided by CDAP such as the ability to dynamically scale processing units, distributed transactions, and service discovery.
+Applications hide low-level details of individual programming paradigms and runtimes, while providing access to many useful and powerful services provided by CDAP such as the ability to dynamically scale processing units, distributed transactions, and service discovery.

 Applications are abstracted away from the platform that runs the application.
 When you deploy and run the application into a specific installation of CDAP, the appropriate